Introduction

 The work of the council includes:

-1. Reviews and communicates the parish vision, mission and strategic plan.
+1. Reviewing and communicating the parish vision, mission, and strategic plan.

-2. Develops goals based on the mission and the strategic plan of the parish.
+2. Developing goals based on the mission and strategic plan of the parish.

-3. Works, at times, with other groups to develop mission group goals.
+3. Collaborating with other groups to develop mission group goals.

-4. Publishes and communicates the goals and progress of the strategic plan to the parish at large.
+4. Sharing progress and goals of the strategic plan with the parish.

-5. Supports other parish organizations to achieve goals.
+5. Supporting other parish organizations in achieving their goals.

-6. Evaluates yearly the progress of the goals and strategic plan.
+6. Evaluating progress of goals and strategic plan annually.

-7. Organizes periodic town hall meetings to involve the parishioners at large about future planning
+7. Organizing town hall meetings to involve parishioners in future planning.

-In addition, the council will be responsible to oversee the nomination period for discernment, as follows:
+Additionally, the council will be responsible to oversee the nomination period for discernment:

-2. Place the nomination boxes in the church, parish center and school offices.
+2. Placing nomination boxes in the church, parish center, and school offices.

 Date, Time and Place of Meetings